chrisbristow/Uhoh/README.md

 - Servers collate alarms from clients.
 - Servers output alarm streams for other programs to consume and analyse.
 - Servers host a basic web alarm view user interface.
+- Alarms correlation is supported allowing combinations of alarms to trigger further alarms.
 - 100% Java & Javascript.
 - Really tiny installation (both Servers and Clients).